YoussefHenna/blank-se-sprints/README.md

 examples:
 - APIs concerned with student grades can be grouped in file `gradesAPIs.ts`
-- APIs concerned with login/signoutcan be grouped in file `userManageAPIs.ts`
+- APIs concerned with login/signout can be grouped in file `userManageAPIs.ts`